Stuart Forster visits Lahemaa National Park in Estonia.

 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 “I have had several unforgettable moments.
 In 1976 an elk jumped onto the car and smashed the window and door.
-Nothing happened to the animal, but car was not very nice looking afterwards.
-Happily nothing happened to us but we were shocked,” says Anne Kurepalu, my guide in Estonia’s Lahemaa National Park.
+Nothing happened to the animal, but the car was not very nice looking afterwards.
+Happily, nothing happened to us but we were shocked,” says Anne Kurepalu, my guide in Estonia’s Lahemaa National Park.

 Established on 1 June 1971, Lahemaa become the first national park in the Soviet Union.
 Eight months later Anne joined the park’s staff to work as a researcher and in the visitor centre.

 Since 2000 she’s been a freelance guide and is showing me sites of natural and historic interest in and around Lahemaa, which means ‘land of bays’.

 Huge boulders are strewn in the national park’s dense woodland; they were carried here from Finland during the last ice age.
 Anne then demonstrates her knowledge of history at the Baltic German manor houses at Palmse, Sagadi and Vihula.